rudra012/crudl-example-django/README.md

 /crudl-graphql/     # Crudl Admin (GraphQL)
 /admin/             # Django Admin (Grappelli)
 ```
+If you want to use /admin/ you need to create a superuser first.

 ## Notes
 While this example is simple, there's still a couple of more advanced features in order to represent a real-world scenario.